fossas/fossa-cli/README.md

       path: ./cmd/fossa
 ```

-Check out the [User Guide](docs/user-guide.md) to learn about editing this file.
+Check out the [User Guide](docs/user-guide.md#user-guide) to learn about editing this file.

-After configuration, you can now preview and upload new results:
+After [configuration](docs/user-guide.md#1-configuring-a-project), you can now [analyze](docs/user-guide.md#2-analyzing-a-project) the project and upload new results:

 ```bash
 # Run FOSSA analysis and preview the results to be uploaded.